0152la/FreescaleDocumentation/source/simple_tutorials.rst

 8. Connect the **Constant** block to the **R** input of **RGB LED** block.
 9. Copy the **Constant** block to your model and set the value to **0**.
 Then connect the **Constant** block to the **G** input of **RGB LED** block.
 10. Make one more copy the **Constant** block to your model and set the value to **0**.
 Then connect the **Constant** block to the **B** input of **RGB LED** block.
-11. You should have something like Figure 1.
+11. You should have something like :numref:`fig:model`.
 Now you are ready to upload your code to Freescale's board and see the RGB Led flash.
 In the next part we will do the needed configurations to make the uploading possible.

 .. figure:: Pictures/06-5_model.png
   :figclass: align-center

-  Figure 1
+  :name: fig:model

+  RGB Led Flash

 Configure and Run the Model on Freescale FRDM-KL25Z Board
 ---------------------------------------------------------